-- a) No more than two visitor accommodation units shall be attached to each other. - b) The combined total area of all impervious surfaces and buildings within Area 1 as shown on

-- the Outline Development Plan contained in Appendix 3A-1 shall not exceed 25% of Area 1. - c) The combined total area of all buildings within Area 2 as shown on the Outline Development Plan contained in Appendix 3A-1 shall not exceed 15% of Area 2. - d) The combined total area of all impervious surfaces and buildings within Area 3 as shown on the Outline Development Plan contained in Appendix 3A-1 shall not exceed 5% of Area 3.
+- a) No more than two visitor accommodation units shall be attached to each other. - b) The combined total area of all impervious surfaces and buildings within Area 1 as shown on the Outline Development Plan contained in Appendix 3A-1 shall not exceed 10120m2. - c) The combined total area of all buildings within Area 2 as shown on the Outline Development Plan contained in Appendix 3A-1 shall not exceed 12670m2. - d) The total area of all impervious surfaces within Area 2 as shown on the Outline Development Plan contained in Appendix 3A-1 shall not exceed 4220m2. - e) The combined total area of all impervious surfaces and buildings within Area 3 as shown on the Outline Development Plan contained in Appendix 3A-1 shall not exceed 4280m2.